BrownSugarMama/Project3_MERN_TaskList_FrontEnd/readme.md

 * Moderate - This level is the average in amount or or intensity, theis level will show up in the middle between low and high within the level of importance
 * High - This level of Importance is the highest level and will be put on the top of the Todo list
-//Still Updating

 #### Category
-There are six category fields you can choose from which are:
+There are category fields you can choose from which are:

 * Work
 * Learning